Woodpecker: General characteristics

 Woodpeckers have strong bills that they use for drilling and drumming on trees, and long, sticky tongues for extracting food (insects and larvae).
 Woodpecker bills are typically longer, sharper, and stronger than the bills of piculets and wrynecks, but their morphology is very similar.
 The bill's chisel-like tip is kept sharp by the pecking action in birds that regularly use it on wood.
 The beak consists of three layers; an outer sheath called rhamphotheca, made of scales formed from keratin proteins, an inner layer of bone which has a large cavity and mineralised collagen fibers, and a middle layer made of porous bone which connects the two other layers.

 Furthermore, the tongue bone (or hyoid bone) of the woodpecker is very long, and winds around the skull through a special cavity, thereby cushioning the brain.
 Combined, this anatomy helps the beak absorb mechanical stress.
 Species of woodpecker and flicker that use their bills in soil or for probing as opposed to regular hammering tend to have longer and more decurved bills.
 Due to their smaller bill size, many piculets and wrynecks forage in decaying wood more often than woodpeckers.
-Their long, sticky tongues, which possess bristles, aid these birds in grabbing and extracting insects from deep within a hole in a tree.
+Their long, sticky tongues, which possess barbs, aid these birds in grabbing and extracting insects from deep within a hole in a tree.
 The tongue was reported to be used to spear grubs, but more detailed studies published in 2004 have shown that the tongue instead wraps around the prey before being pulled out.

 Many of the foraging, breeding, and signaling behaviors of woodpeckers involve drumming and hammering using their bills.
 To prevent brain damage from the rapid and repeated powerful impacts, woodpeckers have a number of physical features that protect their brains.
 These include a relatively small and smooth brain, narrow subdural space, little cerebrospinal fluid surrounding it to prevent it from moving back and forth inside the skull during pecking, the orientation of the brain within the skull (which maximises the contact area between the brain and the skull) and the short duration of contact.
 The skull consists of strong but compressible, sponge-like bone, which is most concentrated in the forehead and the back of the skull.
 Another anatomical adaptation of woodpeckers is the enormously elongated hyoid bone which subdivides, passes on either side of the spinal column and wraps around the brain case, before ending in the right nostril cavity.
 It plays the role of safety-belt.